KK-44/Anime-Data-Analysis/README.md

 # Anime-Data-Analysis
-Obtained dataset from R for Data Science Online Learning in GitHub.
+Obtained dataset from R for Data Science, tidy tuesday in GitHub.